 Yaras - A tribe of Nightriders resides in Yaras, a stone city on the coast of The Moon Realms.
 They have a strong defensive tradition and a rich culture defined by moderation in diligence.
 An elite core of warriors known as the Ten Hundred operate in both far flung expeditions and peacekeeping in the winding streets of their home city alike.

 The Freesteeds - The original tribe of Nightriders.
 The territory on the map belongs to these plains nomads that migrate alongside their herds across the darkest corner of the Moon Realms.
 They are expert mounted archers with a strong sense of individuality.

-Tallon - This city is built at the bottom of a frozen crater in the far northwest of Dema.
+Tallon - This city is built at the bottom of a heated crater in the far northwest of Dema.
 Its hardy inhabitants, the Cairnkeeper Tribe, hunt for their food in the frozen taiga of the Tenaybre.
 The Cairnkeepers center their leadership in a coming-of-age ceremony known as the Frostrite.
-It is a brutal survivalist process out in the frozen forests that only the most adaptive and cunning can overcome.
+It is a brutal survivalist process out in the ice forests that only the most adaptive and cunning can overcome.